Infiniti EX35 Insurance Rates

 Wyoming | $940 | -$116 | -11.0% |

-Choosing high deductibles could save up to $280 each year, while buying higher liability limits will increase prices.
-Changing from a 50/100 bodily injury protection limit to a 250/500 limit will increase prices by as much as $426 extra every year.
+Choosing high deductibles could save up to $280 annually, whereas increasing liability limits will cost you more.
+Changing from a 50/100 limit to a 250/500 limit will raise rates by up to $426 extra every 12 months.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year